-In mid-1961 came the first formal announcement by the UK that it was determined to enter the European Economic Community (EEC).
+In mid-1961 came the first formal announcement by the UK that it intended to enter the European Economic Community (EEC).
 Even before this, New Zealand had mounted a diplomatic campaign to protect its markets in meat and dairy products.
 Those interests would be seriously damaged by the loss of preferential access to the British market, where the bulk of these exports were sent.
-The objective was to protect access to the UK for key commodities (especially lamb and butter) for as long as possible while New Zealand sought to diversify its export commodities and export markets.
-External Affairs participation in developing policy on the EEC strengthened its place in the government’s economic policy-making.
+The objective was to protect access to the UK for key commodities (especially lamb and butter) for as long as possible, while New Zealand sought to diversify its export commodities and export markets.
+External Affairs participation in developing policy on the EEC strengthened its role in economic policy-making.

 Diplomatic posts in Europe